-The STFC Environment Policy is that the disposal of waste should be considered to be an act of last resort and that, in priority order, alternatives such as avoiding the creation or minimising the generation of wastes and re-using or recycling waste should be considered when planning work or projects.
+The STFC Environment Policy states that the disposal of waste should be an act of last resort and that, in priority order, alternatives such as avoiding the creation or minimising the generation of waste and re-using or recycling waste should be considered when planning work or projects.
+It should also be noted that when using hazardous substances less hazardous alternatives must be investigated at the COSHH assessment stage, ie prior to commencing work.

 All waste materials or equipment generated by the STFC is subject to legislative controls as Controlled Waste.
-In addition, some waste may be classified as Hazardous Waste for example: waste chemicals; batteries; food; waste electrical or electronic equipment; and hazardous gases and liquids.
+In addition, some waste may be classified as Hazardous Waste for example: waste chemicals (which includes gases), batteries, waste electrical and electronic equipment.